artsy/artsy.github.io/_posts/2020-08-11-pull-requests-require-context.md

 ---

 Code review is an engineering process that has benefited greatly from a move toward asynchronous communication.
-Long ago, engineering teams would sit around in a room together with code on a projector to review changes. 😱 For many teams this would mean batching code reviews or even skipping them altogether. 😱😱
+Long ago, engineering teams would sit in a room with code on a projector to review changes together. 😱 For many teams this led to batching code reviews or even skipping them altogether. 😱😱

 Today, most engineering teams use incredible tools like GitHub or GitLab to review changes through Pull Requests (PRs).
 The greatest advantage of PRs is that the review can happen when it's convenient for the reviewer: asynchronously.
+Asynchronous communication isn't all sunshine and unicorns, though.
+Notably, it lacks the ability to course-correct when context is misunderstood.

 <!-- more -->

-One important feature _missing_ from asynchronous communication is the ability to course-correct when context is misunderstood.
 When you're in a synchronous conversation with someone, it doesn't take much time for them to let you know you've forgotten to include context.
-It doesn't take much time for you to add the missing context to keep the conversation moving forward.
+Their brow furrows.
+They look confused.
+You notice this and quickly add the missing context to keep the conversation moving forward.
 It takes a lot longer to identify missing context when communicating asynchronously.
+The non-verbal cues are missing.

 Worse, lack of context when _reviewing code_ asynchronously has a reverb effect.
 I create my PR when it's convenient for me, you ask a clarifying question when it's convenient for you, I respond when it's convenient for me, etc. Suddenly my PR has been open for three days and we haven't yet made it to a common understanding of why I've made these changes.

 It's extremely important to include all available context when drafting a PR.
 It saves incredible amounts of time by cutting out slow round-trip conversations to clarify.